 Amicus Common Cause/New York is a nonpartisan, nonprofit advocacy organization founded in 1970 as a vehicle for citizens to make their voices heard in the political process and to hold their elected leaders accountable to the public interest.
 With nearly 20,000 members and supporters throughout New York State, Common Cause/New York is one of the most active state Common Cause chapters in the country.
 Common Cause/New York serves as a vocal advocate for the public interest to mitigate the impact of money in election campaigns and public policy, safeguard elections, and discourage corruption, unethical conduct and conflicts of interest by elected and appointed officials.

-In addition to issuing reports and analyses, suggesting changes to New York law, and testifying before committees and governmental bodies at all levels of government, Common Cause/New York has participated in litigation, when appropriate, to further its mission and its members' interest in effective, open and For example, Common Cause/New York is responsive government. currently participating as amicus curiae in Chief Judge of the State of New York v.
+In addition to issuing reports and analyses, suggesting changes to New

+York law, and testifying before committees and governmental bodies at all levels of government, Common Cause/New York has participated in litigation, when appropriate, to further its mission and its members' interest in effective, open and responsive government.
+For example, Common Cause/New York is currently participating as amicus curiae in Chief Judge of the State of New York v.
 Governor of the State of New York, Index No. 40076/08 (Sup.
 Ct.
 N.Y.
-County), a lawsuit challenging the constitutionality of the State's refusal to raise judicial salaries, and served as a named plaintiff in Lopez Torres v.
-N.Y.
-State Bd. of Elections, 462 F.3d 161 (2d Cir.
-2006).
-As its involvement in the Lopez Torres case indicates, Common Cause/NY and its members have a special interest in the manner in which elected and appointed offices in New York State are filled.
+County), a lawsuit challenging the constitutionality of the State's refusal to raise judicial salaries, and served as a named plaintiff in N.Y.
+State Bd. of Elections v.
+Lopez Torres, 552 U.S. 196 (U.S. 2008), a lawsuit challenging the constitutionality of the judicial nominating conventions for New York State Supreme Court justices.
+Common Cause/NY and its members have a special interest in the manner in which elected and appointed offices in New York State are filled.